Interested in gaining research experience in engineering?

 Co-PI, NSF IUCRC BRAIN

-Department of Electrical and Computer Engineering - Deep learning for three-dimensional cell segmentation
+Department of Electrical and Computer Engineering

-Mentor: Aaron Becker, Ph.D., Assistant Professor
+Mentor: Heather Dial, Ph.D., Assistant Professor

-Mentor: Aaron Becker, Ph.D., Assistant Professor
+Mentor: Aaron Becker, Ph.D., Associate Professor

-Department of Electrical and Computer Engineering - The Neural Basis of Neuroaesthetics (Your Brain on Art)
+Department of Electrical and Computer Engineering

 Mentor: Jose L Contreras-Vidal, Ph.D., Fellow IEEE, Cullen Professor

-Director, Noninvasive Brain-Machine Interface Systems Lab.
+Director, Noninvasive Brain-Machine Interface Systems Lab

 Mentor: Jose L Contreras-Vidal, Ph.D., Fellow IEEE, Cullen Professor

-Director, Noninvasive Brain-Machine Interface Systems Lab.
+Director, Noninvasive Brain-Machine Interface Systems Lab

-Director/PI, NSF IUCRC BRAIN (https://nsfbrain.org/) - NeuroExo: A brain-computer interface for stroke rehabilitation
+Director/PI, NSF IUCRC BRAIN (https://nsfbrain.org/)

-Mentor: Luca Pollonini, Ph.D., Assistant Professor
+Mentor: Xin Fu, Ph.D., Assistant Professor

-Department of Electrical and Computer Engineering - Real-time software for 3D functional hemodynamics
+Department of Electrical and Computer Engineering

-Mentor: Luca Pollonini, Ph.D., Assistant Professor
+Mentor: Jeff Feng, Ph.D., Associate Professor

-Department of Electrical and Computer Engineering - Enabling Light-Driven Microfluidics with Laser Streaming
+• Enabling Light-Driven Microfluidics with Laser Streaming

 Mentors: Jiming Bao, Ph.D., Professor

-Department of Electrical and Computer Engineering;Dong Liu, Ph.D., Professor
+Department of Electrical and Computer Engineering;

 Department of Mechanical Engineering